Irina Nijinska

+Early life and education

-Irina Nijinska was born in St Petersburg, the daughter of Nijinska and dancer Alexander Kotchetovsky.
+Irina Nijinska was born in St. Petersburg, Russian Empire.
+She was the daughter of Nijinska and dancer Alexander Kotchetovsky.
 Her uncle was the world famous dancer Vaslav Nijinsky; and her grandparents were dancers Thomas Nijinsky and Eleanora Bereda.
 After her brother Leo was born in Kiev in 1919, her parents separated.
 Her mother took her two children west in 1921, eventually settling in France.
 Irina trained as a dancer in Paris, studying with Vera Trefilova and Eugene Lapitsky, and beginning pointe work with her grandmother.

+Career

 She made her debut with Olga Spessivtzeva's troupe in 1930 and went on to dance in many of the dance troupes with which her mother was associated, performing under the stage name Irina Istomina.
 Among other parts, she performed her mother's old role as the Street Dancer in Petrouchka.
 Like her relatives, she became known for the height of her jumps.
 In 1935 she was forced to interrupt her dancing career after suffering injuries in a car accident that killed her brother, Leo.
 During her convalescence, Irina first became an assistant to her mother, helping to stage the ballet Les Noces for Col. de Basil's Ballets Russes, in New York in 1936; and the ballet Le Baiser de la Fée in Buenos Aires.
 Much later, she helped her mother revive "Les Biches" for the Teatro dell'Opera in Rome in 1969; and for the Teatro Comunale in Florence in 1970.

 Mother and daughter moved to Los Angeles in 1940, where both began teaching.
 She taught at Nijinska's Hollywood Dance Studio from 1941-1950.